PHYTOCHEMICAL SCREENING AND IN-VITRO ACARICIDAL ACTIVITY OF THREE HERBAL EXTRACTS AGAINST CATTLE TICK BOOPHILUS DECOLORATUSHTML Full Text

 Based on the above conclusion, the following recommendations are forwarded:

-- Further in-vivo tests on live animal should be done before deciding to use studied plants as acaricides, especially those showed high efficacy.
+- Further in-vivo tests on live animal should be done before deciding to use studied plants as acaricides, especially those who showed high efficacy.

-- Further investigation of isolated fractions at different dose levels on larva stage of decolratous tick should be practiced.
+- Further investigation of isolated fractions at different dose levels on the larva stage of decolratous tick should be practiced.

-- Further acaricidal activity tests on other ectoparasites need to be done to know if the plants have broad spectrum activity.
+- Further acaricidal activity tests on other ectoparasites need to be done to know if the plants have broad-spectrum activity.

 CONFLICT OF INTEREST: Nil